Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 - You are placed in a context: starting (if you are at the beginning of the second cycle) or the one you created by your choice in the previous cabin.
 - You should solve a moral dilemma in conditions of uncertainty: kill the Princess or not.
-- Mechanically, it is organized as a classic visual novel: you go through a couple of locations, choose dialogue options, etc.
+- Mechanically, it is organized as a classic visual novel: you go through several locations, choose dialogue options, etc.

-During the first playthrough, the player most probably won't be sure if they should kill Princess, if it is fair, and how this killing will affect them and the world.
-The player is put in a situation of complete uncertainty where everyone ~~lies~~ hide truth, and the player should restore the general picture from reservations, insinuations, and own imagination.
-This mini-detective, by the way, deserves special praise, I haven't been so confused in a long time :-D
+During the first playthrough, the player probably won't be sure if they should kill Princess, if it is fair, and how this killing will affect them and the world.
+The player is put in a situation of complete uncertainty where everyone ~~lies~~ hides the truth, and the player should restore the general picture from reservations, insinuations, and own imagination.
+This mini-detective, by the way, deserves special praise — I haven't been so confused in a long time :-D

 It turns out that on each iteration of the basic game cycle, the player is not given trivial tasks like "kill 100500 boars" but is forced to solve a moral dilemma about the central element of the game, its [cornerstone](https://en.wikipedia.org/wiki/Cornerstone).
 Princess, in the end, is in the title of the game.
 Everything is about Princess, even you — the player — is about Princess.

 It is important that you cannot repeat a choice in the same situation.
-If you intentionally missed with a dagger at Princess once, you will have to kill her the second time in the same situation.
+If you've intentionally missed with a dagger at Princess once, you will have to kill her the second time in the same situation.

 Firstly, at the beginning, it leads to something like moral dissonance when the player is forced to go against what they think is right at the moment.

 Secondly, it forces the player to plan actions more carefully at the level of the game session.

-Also, a killing or saving the Princess does not affect anything except your inner state.
+Also, killing or saving the Princess affects nothing  except your inner state.
 But you will learn about it only post factum.
 Somewhere in the middle of the game, Mound will hint you that your choices of princesses do not affect anything in the spirit of "it's not about that," but in the conditions of narrative paranoia, this hint personally for me changed little, and the logic of what is happening says that choices should affect something.

 ### Princesses as psychological archetypes — cycle 2